Does your home have an Iron Ochre problem?

 Is it possible to eliminate iron ochre or prevent this bacterial growth?

 No. Iron is naturally present in the soil; thus, it is very difficult to eliminate altogether.
-Even if one would replace the soil surrounding a building, iron originating from the neighbouring soils would still migrate towards the drain of the property through natural water runoff.
+Even if one would replace the soil surrounding a building, iron originating from the neighboring soils would still migrate towards the drain of the property through natural water runoff.
 The only way to prevent bacterial growth would be to eliminate two natural elements from the soil- water and air – which is impossible.
 It is therefore not feasible to prevent the chemical reaction giving rise to iron ochre.

 What are the consequences of iron ochre?